 Added Naor: “The initiative for the renovation project stemmed from the understanding that every child comes not only to the educational, therapeutic and social infrastructure that will help them, but also to a home that provides a sense of security and protection.”

-The project to upgrade 40 of the most run-down boarding schools has already gotten underway, with renovations completed in 20 schools so far.
+The project to upgrade 40 of the most run-down boarding schools for Israeli students has already gotten underway, with renovations completed in 20 schools so far.
 The rest of the schools are undergoing extensive renovation, which will be completed in the coming months.

 About The Fellowship: